Many people believe that certain foods can trigger cold sore outbreaks. However, there’s little to no evidence behind this claim.

 - Probiotics.
 Taking probiotics may help

 strengthen your immune system.
-In addition, a certain strain of probiotic has been shown to fight herpes infections in vitro.
+In addition, a certain strain of probiotic has been shown to fight herpes in vitro.

-Cold sores develop as a result of herpes simplex virus infection, usually the HSV-1 strain.
+Cold sores develop as a result of a herpes simplex virus infection, usually the HSV-1 strain.
 Although certain foods are often thought to be a trigger for cold sore outbreaks, there’s no definitive proof of this claim.

 Eating foods that help to boost your immune system — like antioxidant-rich fruits and vegetables — may help stave off cold sore outbreaks.
 Some studies have also shown that eating foods rich in lysine, or avoiding foods with arginine, may also help to prevent cold sore outbreaks.

 However, more research is needed to confirm the link between diet and the herpes simplex virus.